Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action 'rename' and the resource 'conversation'.
-It is specific enough to convey the core purpose, though it does not differentiate from similar sibling tools like conversations_set_purpose or conversations_set_topic.
+The description clearly states the action 'Rename' and the resource 'conversation'.
+However, it does not differentiate from sibling tools like conversations_set_topic or conversations_set_purpose, which are similar 'set' operations.
+A score of 4 is appropriate because it's clear but lacks sibling distinction.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.